bravo-diego/ENCIG-2017-Streamlit-Dashboard/README.md

 # ENCIG-2017-Streamlit-Dashboard
 National Survey on Governmental Quality and Impact (ENCIG) 2017 Streamlit Dashboard

-This repository was intended to create a simple dashboard using **Streamlit** to complement the Data Science Capstone Project.
+This repository was intended to create and deploy a simple dashboard using **Streamlit** in order to complement the **Data Science** Capstone Project.

 Link to Streamlit Dashboard [encig-2017.streamlit.app](https://encig-2017.streamlit.app/)